WBJEE 2018 results today: How to check at wbjeeb.nic.in

-WBJEE 2018 result: The West Bengal Joint Entrance Examination results will be declared today, May 23, 2018 at 4 pm on the official websites – webjeeb.nic.in and wbjeeb.in.
+WBJEE 2018 result: The West Bengal Joint Entrance Examination result has been declared today, on May 23, 2018.
+Students can check it on the official websites – webjeeb.nic.in and wbjeeb.in.
 The exam was conducted on Sunday, April 22, 2018, in two shifts, paper 1 from 11 am to 1 pm, and paper 2 from 2 to 4 pm.
 The aspirants who will clear the examination will get an admission to the engineering, architecture, pharmacy degree courses in the colleges across West Bengal.
+West Bengal has achieved success rate of 64 per cent.
+Abhinandan Bose from South Point School topped the WBJEE examination.

 For admissions in engineering and pharmacy, the West Bengal Joint Entrance Examinations Board (WBJEEB) releases a merit list and for admission in Bachelor of Architecture (B.Arch), the students should have passed Class 12 with 50 per cent marks in physics, chemistry and mathematics respectively.
 The e-counselling will be done by WBJEEB itself.
 This year a total of 1.25 lakh candidates appeared for the WBJEEB 2018 while last year around 1.7 lakh, students had registered and around 36 per cent were from outside Bengal.
 There were almost 339 centres where the exams were conducted.